MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation-guidelines.md

 6. Protect virtual network traffic across virtual hubs with network security groups (NSGs).

-7. (Optional:) Set up encryption over ExpressRoute private peering.
+7. (Optional) Set up encryption over ExpressRoute private peering.
 Follow the instructions in [ExpressRoute encryption: IPsec over ExpressRoute for Virtual WAN](/azure/virtual-wan/vpn-over-expressroute).

-8. (Optional:) Connect branches to the virtual hub via VPN.
+8. (Optional) Connect branches to the virtual hub via VPN.
 Follow the instructions in [Create a Site-to-Site connection using Azure Virtual WAN](/azure/virtual-wan/virtual-wan-site-to-site-portal).

-9. (Optional:) Configure ExpressRoute Global Reach for connecting on-premises HQs/DCs when more than one on-premises location is connected to Azure via ExpressRoute.
+9. (Optional) Configure ExpressRoute Global Reach for connecting on-premises HQs/DCs when more than one on-premises location is connected to Azure via ExpressRoute.
 Follow the instructions in [Configure ExpressRoute Global Reach](/azure/expressroute/expressroute-howto-set-global-reach).

 The following list shows Azure Policy assignments that you use when you're implementing networking resources for an enterprise-scale deployment: